 Jury Awards $1.52 Million to Woman after Complications Related to a Botched Hysterectomy

-A $1.52 million jury verdict that was recently awarded to a woman after a medical malpractice trial demonstrates the potential benefits that malpractice victims can see when stubborn medical providers and insurance companies, as well as the attorneys who represent them, refuse to offer a reasonable settlement once a claim is filed.
-The unanimous verdict reached by the jury in the case was likely larger than the settlement that the woman would have been willing to accept, but it appears that after negotiations broke down and the defendants insisted the case went to a jury trial, the woman was awarded compensation to cover her medical expenses, as well as significant damages for her pain and suffering and for lost wages.
+A $1.52 million jury verdict that was recently awarded to a woman after a medical malpractice trial demonstrates the potential benefits malpractice victims can see when stubborn medical providers and insurance companies, as well as the attorneys who represent them, refuse to offer a reasonable settlement once a claim is filed.
+The unanimous verdict reached by the jury in the case was likely larger than the settlement that the woman would have been willing to accept, but it appears that after negotiations broke down and the defendants insisted the case go to a jury trial, the woman was awarded compensation to cover her medical expenses, as well as significant damages for her pain and suffering and for lost wages.

 Most Medical Malpractice Claims Result in a Settlement Agreement

 After a Maryland medical malpractice claim has been established, the plaintiff or their attorney prepares a notice of claim that is delivered to the defendant medical providers and the insurance companies that may represent them.
 At this point, settlement negotiations usually begin, in which the plaintiff’s attorney and the defendants’ attorneys generally try and determine how much the defendants may be responsible for the plaintiff’s injuries, and what type of settlement would be required to fairly compensate the plaintiff for the injuries allegedly caused by the negligence of the medical providers.
 In many cases, the negligence and the extent of the injuries caused therefrom are relatively obvious, and the attorneys are able to negotiate a fair settlement to compensate the plaintiff and prevent the case from going to trial.